AireshBhat/Decentralised_Beckn/docs/protocol-specs/0_Protocol.md

 ## What is the role of duration & repititiveness in the protocol?
->It is the protocol itself that creates a sense of time Blockchain consensus engines such as Polkadots BABE + GRANDPA protocol provide a sense of time to the participants network.
+>It is the protocol itself that creates a sense of time

+Blockchain consensus engines such as Polkadots' BABE + GRANDPA protocol provide a sense of time to the participants network.
 BABE (Blind Assignment for Blockchain Extension) and GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement) are two complementary protocols used by Polkadot to achieve consensus on its blockchain network.

 BABE is the block production mechanism.
 It assigns block creation slots to validators in a randomized but weighted manner, ensuring a fair and decentralized block generation process.
 Validators take turns producing blocks in a sequence, which helps maintain a steady flow of new blocks on the chain.